vishalcloudyuga/dcos-docs/1.7/usage/service-discovery/marathon-lb/usage.md

         $ dcos package install marathon-lb

-    To check that Marathon-LB is working, [find the IP][3]  for your public node and navigate to `http://<public agent ip>:9090/haproxy?stats`.
-You will see a statistics report page like this:
+    To check that Marathon-LB is working, [find the IP for your public node][3] and navigate to `http://<public agent ip>:9090/haproxy?stats`.
+You willl see a statistics report page like this:

     ![lb2](../img/lb2.jpg)